Setting Business Boundaries: Risk Appetite Frameworks

 Quantitative Factor Examples

 Financial thresholds are set to reflect some level of acceptable risk.
 An example of a financial threshold would be the maximum allowable loss per quarter.
 Thresholds can differ depending on financial strength, liquidity risk, and capital reserves.
-An organisation with solid liquidity and substantial capital reserves will likely be able to set high financial thresholds.
-It, therefore, will be able to operate under higher levels of risk.
+An organisation with solid liquidity and substantial capital reserves will likely be able to set high financial thresholds and, therefore, operate under higher levels of risk.

 Risk Exposure Ratios such as debt-to-equity, current ratio, and interest coverage ratio can all impact risk appetite.
-These financial measurements give a glimpse into the health of the organisation or its risk profile.
-They can inform the debate over setting risk parameters.
-Low debt-to-equity or gearing may indicate higher risk tolerance for one organisation than another, which now levers significantly higher.
+These financial measurements give a glimpse into the health of the organisation or its risk profile and can inform the debate over setting risk parameters.
+Low debt-to-equity or gearing may indicate a higher risk tolerance for one organisation than another, which now levers significantly higher.

 Monitoring these base metrics of risk can help organisations dynamically maintain an appropriate risk profile and provide the tools necessary to make rational decisions about heightened risk.